04 Sep The power of silly

-by Cathy Clur
+by Miss Cathy Clur

 The most common concern I hear from new Speak Up Studio parents is, “My child is full of confidence at home, but as soon as she is in front of people she doesn’t know, she becomes quiet and shy.”

-School is usually the first place that kids experience all on their own.
-School is where they begin to put together their identity – working out what they like and dislike, who they will be friends with, and so on.
+School is usually the first place that kids experience being all on their own.
+It is where they begin to put together their identity – working out what they like and dislike, who they will be friends with, and so on.
 School is very different from home, and some children worry about showing too much of their feelings at school, in case it’s not the right thing to say or show.

-Like home, drama provides a place for kids to show off their identity in a light-hearted way.
-In drama we perform for each other, and applaud each other.
+Like at home, drama provides a place for kids to show off their identity in a light-hearted way.
+In drama we perform for each other and applaud each other.
 We express ourselves by telling people our favourite things, we listen to other people talk about their favourite things, we work out that different people like different things, and that that’s okay.

 – Pretend to be weird and wonderful creatures;